-In order to identify investments which meet the Fund's pre-defined sustainability criteria which are categorised into one of the six sustainability pillars (Climate Change, Ecological Solutions, Resource Efficiency, Inclusion, Health & Wellbeing and Sustainable Growth) with the underlying pillar of Governance, as described at the section above titled "What are the objectives of the sustainable investments that the financial product partially intends to make and how does the sustainable investment contribute to such objectives?", the strategy is implemented in the investment process in two stages: (i) product-based exclusions and (ii) bottom up sustainability analysis.
+In order to identify investments which meet the Fund's pre-defined sustainability criteria which are categorised into one of the six sustainability pillars, the strategy is implemented in the investment process in two stages: (i) product-based exclusions and (ii) bottom up sustainability analysis.
 Any stock considered for the Fund must pass both stages to be considered investable.
+Please see details below in the section titled 'What are the binding elements of the investment strategy used to select the investments to attain the sustainable investment objective?'